cortexproject/cortex/docs/guides/shuffle-sharding.md

 ### Store-gateway shuffle sharding

-The Cortex store-gateway -- used by the [blocks storage](../blocks-storage/_index.md) -- by default spreads each tenant blocks across all running store-gateways.
+The Cortex store-gateway -- used by the [blocks storage](../blocks-storage/_index.md) -- by default spreads each tenant's blocks across all running store-gateways.

 When shuffle sharding is **enabled** via `-store-gateway.sharding-strategy=shuffle-sharding` (or its respective YAML config option), each tenant blocks will be sharded across a subset of `-store-gateway.tenant-shard-size` store-gateway instances.